 Then there are Talalay and Dunlop latex mattresses.
-These describe two different manufacturing techniques for assembling the latex mattress.
+Two types of latex foam.
+They involve two different manufacturing techniques for assembling the latex mattress.
 A Dunlop latex mattress is made using a single pour of latex foam into a mold that is allowed to set.
 Talalay mattresses involve multiple pour stages and the possible addition of extra materials.
 For more, check out our full guide What Is a Latex Mattress?

 LATEX FOAM DENSITY